Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 For both helpers and venues I used **pandas** data frames to store the data and **numpy** for working with weight  and score matrices.

-The  were produced with **matplotlib** and the interactive maps with **folium**.
+The heat maps were produced with **matplotlib** and the interactive maps with **folium**.

 ### exploratory data analysis

-To get a feeling for the distribution of the locations of shops, helpers and our customer, a map is very practical.
+To get a feeling for the distribution of the locations of shops, helpers and our customer, a map is very helpful.
 I therefore created a function that creates a folium map with the positions of our three parties.

 color scheme: